A-Odunayo/Retail-Store-Sales-Analysis/README.md

 ## Data Cleaning and Preparation

-Before analysis, the data underwent several cleaning and preparation steps:
+Before analysis, the data underwent the cleaning and preparation steps below:

-1. **Handling Missing Values**: Identified and addressed missing values in key fields (e.g., sales amounts, product IDs).
-2. **Data Type Conversion**: Ensured that fields were in the correct format (e.g., converting date fields to Date format, numerical fields to Numeric format).
+1. **Data Type Conversion**: Ensured that fields were in the correct format (e.g., converting date fields to Date format, numerical fields to Numeric format).
-3. **Removing Duplicates**: Checked for and removed any duplicate records in the dataset to ensure accuracy.
+2. **Removing Duplicates**: Checked for and removed any duplicate records in the dataset to ensure accuracy.
-4. **Outlier Detection**: Analyzed the data for outliers and anomalies, addressing them as necessary.
-5. **Data Transformation**: Created new calculated fields, such as total sales and revenue, to facilitate analysis.
+3. **Data Transformation**: Created new calculated fields, such as Revenue, to facilitate analysis.

 ## Data Exploration

 The exploratory data analysis (EDA) phase included:

-1. **Descriptive Statistics**: Generated summary statistics (mean, median, mode, standard deviation) for numerical variables to understand distributions.
+1. **Descriptive Statistics**: Generated summary statistics for numerical variables to understand distributions.
-2. **Data Visualizations**: Created initial visualizations (histograms, box plots) to identify patterns and trends in the data.
+2. **Data Visualizations**: Created initial visualizations to identify patterns and trends in the data.
-3. **Correlations**: Examined correlations between different variables (e.g., sales vs. region, sales vs. product category) to identify relationships.
+3. **Correlations**: Examined correlations between different variables like sales vs. region, sales vs. product category etc to identify relationships.
 4. **Segment Analysis**: Analyzed data segments (e.g., by region, product category) to uncover insights and inform business decisions.

 ## Analysis Details